metabypass/captcha-solver-python/README.md

 ### 1. __To simplify the process, you can download the 'MetaBypass_TestCodes' folder.
 Here's a step-by-step guide__:

-   - Start by downloading the 'MetaBypass_TestCodes' folder to a suitable location on your computer.
+   - Start by downloading the 'MetaBypass_TestCodes' folder.

    - Open your preferred command-line interface or terminal.